 Dr. Marcelo Mena-Carrasco, a Chilean alumnus of the UI College of Engineering and powerful advocate of socially responsible and sustainable environmental practices, has been named the recipient of the 2013 International Impact Award.
 Mena-Carrasco directs the Center for Sustainability Research at the Universidad Andres Bello Santiago, and serves as Energy and Climate Specialist for Fundación Chile, a private nonprofit corporation whose mission is to introduce high-impact innovation and empower human capital.

 Mena-Carrasco, the fourth recipient of this honor, is deeply involved in air quality research, striving to unfold the layers of complexity surrounding our understanding of global warming and climate change.
 Recognizing the social impact of the technological choices we make, Mena-Carrasco is not content to simply conduct research in his lab and leave policy questions to politicians.
 He takes his research into the world in hopes of finding solutions to the environmental problems that are daily causing harm to individuals and society, creating great demands in the political and public policy spheres of countries all over the world.
 Through continued collaboration with colleagues at the UI and elsewhere, Mena-Carrasco believes the path can be found to a more sustainable and healthier future.

-UI President Sally Mason and Associate Provost and Dean of International Programs Downing Thomas will present the award to Mena-Carrasco at the WorldCanvass program The Social Impact of Sustainability at 5 p.m., November 8, in the Senate Chamber of the Old Capitol Museum.
+UI President Sally Mason and Associate Provost and Dean of International Programs Downing Thomas presented the award to Mena-Carrasco at the WorldCanvass program The Social Impact of Sustainability on November 8, 2013.

 2012 International Impact Award Winner